Upper School Curriculum

 Survey of Literature

-The assignments and selection of book in Survey of Literature endeavor to stimulate individual interests and abilities in reading.
-The emphasis is on the pleasure and enjoyment of reading with the auxiliary benefits of expanding literary background, developing good reading habits, reinforcing communication skills, working toward competency in written expression and developing self-discipline.
-Students must read a minimum of five books per trimester and complete assignments based on each selection.
-Assessments include participation in individual and/or group discussions, creative/analytical writing assignments and creative projects.
+The assignments and selection of books in Survey of Literature endeavor to stimulate individual interests and abilities in reading.
+The emphasis is on the pleasure and enjoyment of reading with the additional benefits of expanding literary background, developing good reading habits, reinforcing communication skills, working toward competency in written expression and developing self-discipline.
+Assessments include individual and/or group discussions, creative/analytical writing assignments and creative projects.
 Students are not tested but are required to complete a final comprehensive assignment.
+Students enrolled in this course will earn one credit toward graduation and will be graded as a pass/fail course.

 History and Social Sciences